counttalita/hotspota/README.md

 ### Prerequisites

+- Elixir 1.15+ and Erlang/OTP 26+ (for backend)
-- Node.js 20.x or higher
+- Node.js 20.x or higher (for mobile app and admin portal)
 - PostgreSQL 16 with PostGIS extension
 - Redis 7.x
 - iOS Simulator (Mac) or Android Studio